google/heir/docs/content/en/docs/Design/secret.md

 }
 ```

-After running `--tosa-to-boolean-tfhe` and dumping the IR after the linalg ops
+After running `--mlir-to-cggi` and dumping the IR after the linalg ops are
-are lowered to loops, we can see the `secret.separator` ops enclose the lowered
+lowered to loops, we can see the `secret.separator` ops enclose the lowered ops,
-ops, with the exception of some pure ops that are speculatively executed.
+with the exception of some pure ops that are speculatively executed.

 ```mlir
 func.func @main(%arg0: memref<1x1xi8, strided<[?, ?], offset: ?>> {secret.secret}) -> memref<1x16xi32> {